The environmental and human costs to produce such clothing are frightening.

-A business model designed to produce clothes with the least short-term costs and cheap labor to maximize profits.
-If we don’t plan for the long term, the already devastating effects will worsen.
+A business producing clothes with cheap labor to maximize profits.
+If we don’t plan for the long term, the devastating effects will worsen.

 Table Of Contents